News » Behind the Curtain Blog

 The State Library of Victoria opens its exhibition, Love and Devotion: From Persia and Beyond today.
 In the first part of the Two Part series, we chatted to co-curators Susan Scollay and Clare Williamson about the exhibtion, what audiences can expect and the stories behind the Persian manuscripts.

-artists bloggers cinderella conductors costumes dimity shepherd education gordon kerry interviews leon krasenstein love and devotion: from persia and beyond maria de buenos aires melbourne midnight son music nixon in china opera phil jameson reviews richard gill richard mills roxane hislop sleeping beauty stravinsky sunday in the park with george the marriage of figaro the play of daniel the rakes progress victorian opera victorian youth opera
+artists bloggers cinderella conductors costumes dimity shepherd education gordon kerry interviews jeremy kleeman leon krasenstein love and devotion: from persia and beyond maria de buenos aires master of music (opera performance) melbourne midnight son music nixon in china opera phil jameson reviews richard gill richard mills roxane hislop sleeping beauty stravinsky sunday in the park with george the marriage of figaro the rakes progress victorian opera